mob-sakai/unity-changeset/README.md

-  --versions       Output only the available Unity versions --minor-versions Output only the available Unity minor versions --latest-patch   Output only the latest Unity patch versions
+  --versions       Output only the available Unity versions --minor-versions Output only the available Unity minor versions --latest-patch   Output only the latest Unity patch versions --oldest-patch   Output only the oldest Unity patch versions
 ```